thededlier/captcha-demo/README.md

 ## Generating captchas

 ```
-./generate.py --width 128 --height 64 --length 4 --symbols symbols.txt --count 3200 --scramble False --output-dir test
+./generate.py --width 128 --height 64 --length 4 --symbols symbols.txt --count 3200 --scramble --output-dir test
 ```

 This generates 3200 128x64 pixel captchas with 4 symbols per captcha, using the set of symbols in the `symbols.txt` file.
 The captchas are stored in the folder `test`, which is created if it doesn't exist.
-The names of the captcha images are not scrambled.
+The names of the captcha images are scrambled.

+Without the `--scramble` option, the name of the image is the captcha text.

 To train and validate a neural network, we need two sets of data: a big training set, and a smaller validation set.
 The network is trained on the training set, and tested on the validation set, so it is very important that there are no images that are in both sets.